WolfLink/ezllm/README.md

 chat = Chat()
 response = chat.prompt("Hello World")
 ```
 You can choose a specific model (the default is qwen3:latest).
+You can find more models [at Ollama's website](https://ollama.com/search).
 ```python
 chat = Chat("qwen3:1.7b")
 ```